 - 1) Students who are interested in attending BOCES Vo-Tech programs must generally have junior year standing.
-They need to be in good academic standing (be on track for all their HS graduation credit requirements) and/or principal determination. - 2) During the students' sophomore year they will have an opportunity to visit Vo-Tech programs to help in planning their junior year and determining their interests/selecting a program. - 3) Students going to Vo-Tech are to remain in class until 11:00.
-At that time they will be released to go to lunch before taking the bus to BOCES. - 4) No student may drive to or from BOCES unless given written permission from both schools.
+They need to be in good academic standing (be on track for all their HS graduation credit requirements) and/or principal determination. - 2) Students in the 11th and 12th grade have the opportunity to attend programs at Sullivan BOCES in Career and Technology.
+Each of these programs have specific requirements for admittance with a Tri-Valley attendance requirement of 95%.
+In addition, students must maintain the attendance rate of 95% (no more than 9 unexcused absences).
+Failure to do so could result in students being removed from their BOCES program.
+Students and parents should speak with the Guidance department if an interest in these programs is desirable. - 3) During the students' sophomore year they will have an opportunity to visit Vo-Tech programs to help in planning their junior year and determining their interests/selecting a program. - 4) Students going to Vo-Tech are to remain in class until 11:00.
+At that time they will be released to go to lunch before taking the bus to BOCES.

+- 5) No student may drive to or from BOCES unless given written permission from both schools.
 In those instances where driving to or from BOCES has been granted, the student driver is prohibited from transporting other students to and from BOCES.
 Students who drive that violate this policy will lose their driving privileges and will be assigned in-school detention.
-Passengers in a students' car who ride with a student without permission will also be assigned in-school detention.

-- 5) Students must enter the Secondary School Building immediately after exiting the bus.
-Students are not to go to the parking lots without permission from the Principal. - 6) On half day conferences students will still attend their afternoon BOCES programs.
+Passengers in a students' car who ride with a student without permission will also be assigned in-school detention. - 6) Students must enter the Secondary School Building immediately after exiting the bus.
+Students are not to go to the parking lots without permission from the Principal. - 7) On half day conferences students will still attend their afternoon BOCES programs.
 The district will provide transportation back to our home district or directly to the student's home.